'Rich Men North of Richmond' singer doesn't want $8 million record deal, reveals real name

 “I worked multiple plant jobs in Western NC, my last being at the paper mill in McDowell county.
 I worked 3rd shift, 6 days a week for $14.50 an hour in a living hell.
 In 2013, I had a bad fall at work and fractured my skull.
 It forced me to move back home to Virginia.
 Due to complications from the injury, it took me 6 months or so before I could work again,” he wrote.

-Tickets to an Oliver Anthony concert in Farmville on Aug.
-23 sold out in three minutes earlier this week.
-Organizers said that fans will be driving as far away as Ohio and New Hampshire to see the show.
+Tickets to an Oliver Anthony concert in Farmville next Wednesday sold out in three minutes earlier this week.
+Organizers said fans will be driving from as far away as Ohio and New Hampshire to see the show.

 As for a record deal, Anthony posted earlier that “Everyone in the ‘industry’ is rushing me into signing something, but we just want to take things slow right now.
 I appreciate your patience.”